 Sample Processing in TMM Biobank (movie)

 ToMMo sequencing facility has different types of next-generation sequencers.
-Its annual output can be more than tens of thousands of high-grade whole human genome sequences.
-To perform such high throughput sequencing without any sample mix-ups, we set up highly automated experimental pipelines for sample preparations.
-Using not only short-read sequencers but also so-called long-read sequencers, various types of human genome diversities, such as single-nucleotide variants and structural variants, are being analyzed.
-In order to sequence a whole human genome with the best quality possible, 20 to 100 times the amount of data (up to 300 billion letters) must be collected for analysis.
+It has an annual output capacity of more than tens of thousands of high-grade whole human genome sequences.
+To perform such high throughput sequencing without any sample mix-ups, highly automated experimental pipelines for sample preparations.
+Using not only short-read sequencers but also long-read sequencers, various types of diversities with the human genome, such as single nucleotide variants and structural variants, are analyzed.
+In order to sequence a whole human genome with the best quality possible, 20 to 100 times the amount of data (up to 300 billion bases) must be collected for analysis.
 These massive amounts of data are protected by a highly secure information network and analyzed with our supercomputer system.

 Model | Feature / Use |